-Date of birth: 1962 Position: Director Participation on Committees: Sustainability and Scenarios Committee (Chairman); Remuneration Committee (Member) In office since: May 2014 Number of positions held in other companies for the purposes of the Board advice on the maximum number of offices: -

-Slate elected on: minority (Italian and foreign institutional investors)
+Year of birth: 1962 Position: Director Participation in Committees: Sustainability and Scenarios Committee (Chairman); Remuneration Committee (Member) In office since: May 2014 Number of positions held in other companies for the purposes of the Board advice on the maximum number of offices: -Slate elected on: minority (Italian and foreign institutional investors)

 She was born in Montreal in 1962 and she has been a Director in Eni since May 2014.
-She is currently non-Executive Chairman of the Sustainability Board Committee of Viridor Waste Management Ltd, a member of the Board of Governors of the CFA Institute, a member of the Board of Business for Social Responsibility, a member of the Advisory Council for Transparency International UK and a member of the Senior Advisory Panel of Critical Resource.
-She is founder and executive member of the Board of Chapter Zero Limited.
+She is currently Chairman of the Governing Board of the Climate Governance Initiative, a member of the Board of Governors of the CFA Institute and a member of the Senior Advisory Panel of Critical Resource.